peholmst/AppModel4Flow/appmodel4flow/README.md

 The intention behind the `AppModel` class is to make the code more fluent but whether that's actually the case remains to be seen.
 If you try it out, please let me know what you think!

+### Combining Actions

+You can also compose multiple actions into a single action using the [CompositeAction](src/main/java/net/pkhapps/appmodel4flow/action/support/CompositeAction.java) class.
+A combined action is performable whenever all the individual actions are performable and when the action is performed, all the individual actions will be performed sequentially.

 ## Selections

 A selection represents a set of items that the user has selected.